xapple/forest_puller/NOTES.md

 * Refactor: Centralize the import of "country_codes" to one file

 # TODO

 * Make area compare visualizations

 * Make a total of all EU countries

-* Check for Malta and Cyprus
+* Add Malta and Cyprus to countries available

 # Ideas